-Before I start my analysis of There But For The by Ali Smith and unavoidably go off at a tangent, there is something I need to say:
+Before I start analyzing There But For The by Ali Smith and unavoidably go off at a tangent, there is something I need to say:

 Read.
 This.
 Book.